BarbyKelly/quizproject/README.md

 - Player can choose how many questions they want to answer per game
 - Increased number of questions
 - Add variations of the quiz eg wildlife, culture, music, authors, movies, national symbols and so on
-- Add Buttons on top of the page with different languages, for the quiz and for the "Extra" area:
+- Add Buttons on top of the page with different languages, for the quiz and for the "Extra" section:
   - English
   - Eesti (Estonian)
-- Add "Extra" button to the website, which would bring visitors to an area with links and images to find out more about Estonia
+- Add "Extra" button to the website, which would bring visitors to a section with links and images to find out more about Estonia
 - Add code to make images pop up when visitor has made their choice.
 Image of the correct answer (eg picture of lynx)
 - Ensure that links open in a new tab, to keep Estonia Quiz page open
 - Player can enter a Username before starting Quiz